gopheracademy/gopheracademy-web/content/advent-2018/go-arrow.md

 ![arrow shared](/postimages/advent-2018/go-arrow/arrow-shared.png)

-The idea behind Arrow is to describe and implement a cross-language mechanism for efficiently sharing data across languages and processes.
+The idea behind Arrow is to describe and implement a cross-language open standard for representing structured data, and for efficiently sharing this data across languages and processes.
-This is embodied as an `arrow::array` in C++, the reference implementation.
+This is embodied as an `arrow::array` in C++, and the `Vector`  classes in Java, the reference implementations.
-Languages currently supported include C, C++, Java, JavaScript, Python, and Ruby.
+Languages currently supported include C, C++, Java, JavaScript, Python, Ruby, Rust, R, and MATLAB.

 ... and -- of course -- Go :)